 FinCEN Form 114 requires expats enter the account name, account number, and the name and address of financial institution where the account is held, and the maximum balance in each account during the year, for each of their foreign registered financial accounts.

 Foreign asset reporting is a separate filing requirement to foreign account reporting.
 Expats who have foreign financial assets with a total, aggregate value that exceeds $200,000 at any time during a year have to file IRS Form 8938 to report them as part of their federal tax return, as well as filing an FBAR.

 Filing FBARs late

-The FBAR filing deadline is April 15th, however there’s an automatically applied extension until October 15th, so most expats file their FBAR at the same time as their US tax return.
+The FBAR filing deadline or due date is April 15th, however there’s an automatically applied extension until October 15th, so most expats file their FBAR at the same time as their US tax return.

 Many expats aren’t aware that they have to file US taxes from abroad, let alone an FBAR.
 These folks run the risk of receiving an unexpected and unwelcome letter from the IRS.
 Thankfully, there’s a way for them to catch up without facing penalties and while still back-claiming the IRS provisions such as the Foreign Earned Income Exclusion that let them reduce their US tax bill.

 The IRS amnesty program for expats who are behind with both their tax and FBAR filing is called the Streamlined Procedure.
 For expats who have been filing their US taxes but not reporting their foreign financial accounts on an FBAR, there’s a separate amnesty program called the Delinquent FBAR Procedures.

 Expats with any questions or doubts about their US tax obligations should always consult an expat tax specialist, who will advise them on the best, most tax efficient route to get and stay compliant.